engr599-ic/P3_io_ring/README.md

 A (non-exhaustive) list of things that will need fixed:
  - Corner cells are not placed correctly
  - The "PAD" section of the IO cell should face away from the core
+ - Add a power ring between the core and the IO cells for the stripes to connect properly.
+ - Each side of the IO ring should have the following IO: vccd_pad, vssd_pad, vddio_pad, vssio_pad.
  - You will need to connect all the IO cell's nets either with an `sroute` or using IO filler cells (see below)

 Remember you can restore an existing database with: